|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Radio Cpl Van Der Weert, 93888 NEIAF (WIA, survived)

 W/AG F/Sgt Ronald Stuart Horridge, RAAF 404990 (WIA, survived)

 W/AG Sgt Robert Gordon Tyler, 408892 RAAF (MIA / KIA) Ballarat, VIC

 Ditched February 18, 1943

-At approximately 0100 hours on February 19, the four surviving crew members were rescued by an Australian destroyer and transported to Darwin.
+On February 19, 1942 at 1:00pm the four crew were spotted and rescued by a Royal Australian Navy (RAN) destroyer and transported to Darwin.

 Grummels and Tyler were both officially declared dead the day of the mission.
 Tyler is memorialized at Adelaide River War Cemetery on the Northern Territory Memorial, panel 10.

 USAF Serial Number Search Results - B-25D Mitchell 41-29717